-3 dead, including suspected shooter, at home near Sequim
+3 dead including suspected shooter at home near Sequim

-SEQUIM — Three people were found dead early Thursday in a shooting on the Olympic Peninsula near Sequim, the Clallam County Sheriff’s Office said.
+SEQUIM, Wash.
+(AP) — Three people were found dead early Thursday in a shooting on the Olympic Peninsula near Sequim, the Clallam County Sheriff’s Office said.

 Siblings Samantha Faber, 34, and James Faber Jr., 32, were found dead along with Jacob M. Hunter, 25, an acquaintance of the Fabers who had been living at their home, The Peninsula Daily News reported.